Table of Contents. Ethereum vs Solana

 Introduction

 In the dynamic world of cryptocurrencies, Ethereum (ETH) and Solana (SOL) stand out as two of the most intriguing and powerful platforms.
 Both have carved significant niches in the blockchain ecosystem, driven by their unique technologies and community support.
-With Ethereum recently completing its Cancun upgrade, boasting an impressive capability to process over 100,000 transactions per second, a fresh comparison with Solana, known for its high-speed transactions, is timely.
-Let’s dive into a detailed comparison of these two blockchain giants.
+With Ethereum’s recent Cancun-Deneb (Dencun) upgrade and the introduction of proto-danksharding (EIP-4844), Ethereum Layer 2s now achieve dramatically lower fees and high throughput, with rollups theoretically scaling beyond 100,000 transactions per second.
 Ethereum vs Solana.

 Transaction Speed and Scalability

 Ethereum: Traditionally, Ethereum has struggled with scalability and transaction speed, which were significantly lower compared to some newer blockchains.
 However, with the latest Cancun upgrade, Ethereum has dramatically increased its transaction capacity.
-This upgrade is a leap towards handling more than 100,000 transactions per second, a stark contrast to its previous capability.
+This upgrade significantly reduces transaction fees on Layer 2s and lays the foundation for full danksharding, which is expected to launch by late 2025 and may enable Ethereum to scale beyond 100,000 TPS in real-world conditions.

 Consensus Mechanism